-The Three giving birth to the ten thousand things denotes that it covers the ten thousand forms, namely every phenomenon in this world.
-Fu Xi drew only eight images, and no further, with each trigram divided into three levels.
-Fu Xi realised that eight images were already reaching integral completion and being able to completely encompass the ten thousand matters, the ten thousand things, and the ten thousand phenomena within this universe.
+The Three giving birth to the ten thousand things denotes comprehensively the ten thousand forms, namely every phenomenon in this world.
+Fu Xi drew only eight images, and no further.
+Each trigram being divisible into three levels.
+Fu Xi realized that eight images already reached integral completion and were able to thoroughly encompass the ten thousand matters, the ten thousand things, the ten thousand phenomena within this universe.

 Since the ‘Yi’ reflects the changes of the sun and the moon, the transformations of the universe, and the shifts in the human world, its transformations are limitless and infinite.

-Although the transformations of the ten thousand things in the universe are without limits and infinite, the universe only possesses the two Yin and Yang talismans, of which form and compose everything.
+Although the transformations of the ten thousand things in the universe are without limits and infinite, the universe only possesses the two Yin and Yang talismans, out of which everything is formed and composed.

 However there are some nature governed transformations that seem to be everlasting and permanent, that cannot be altered or modified by human will.
 People must follow the natural order, and they must not violate the natural rules.